-• If a learner is ill and has a documented university-approved absence, it is their responsibility to contact me to inform me about the illness and to let me know how they will submit or make up their work.

-- If a learner has a university-excused absence (with the proper documentation/verification) for something like a Student Organization or an athletic event, that learner is still responsible for submitting work on time. - Moreover, any learner with a documented university-approved absence is responsible for contacting me to let me know how they will reasonably make up any missing in-class work. - When you will miss class for a university-excused event, you are responsible before the absence to let me know you will not be present.
+- If a learner is ill and has a documented university-approved absence, it is their responsibility to contact me andlet me know how they will submit their work. - If a learner has a university-excused absence (with the proper documentation/verification) for something like a Student Organization or an athletic event, that learner is still responsible for submitting work on time. - Moreover, any learner with a documented university-approved absence is responsible for contacting me to let me know how they will reasonably make up any missing in-class work. - When you will miss class for a university-excused event, you are responsible before the absence to let me know you will not be present.
 If I do not receive an email from you or any form of communication from you about an alternate plan to submit work and make up work, I will assume you have decided to forego the points for the assignments you miss during your university-excused absence (including points for Major Writing Projects). - If you are a learner who already knows that you will have regularly scheduled university-excused absences, you are responsible for providing an appropriate letter to me and/or a schedule for your events for the semester and a personal plan for communicating with me about your absence in advance and detailing your plan submit work on time (and make-up work that you might miss).